shaovoon/use_font_without_install_on_win/README.md

-# use_font_without_install_on_win
+# How to Use a Font Without Installing it

-Source code for the article of Use Font Without Installing on Windows First
+Source code for the CodeProject article of [How to Use a Font Without Installing it](https://www.codeproject.com/Articles/42041/How-to-Use-a-Font-Without-Installing-it)